graysonriffe/slapdaq-software/README.md

 # Slap DAQ Software

-This repository contains the software for the Slap DAQ.
+This repository contains the software for the Slap DAQ device.

-## Folder Structure
-SlapDAQ - MCU software\
-SlapDAQConsole - PC software